nissan/learn-elixir/README.md

 # Learn Elixir - Nissan Dookeran

 My Learning Elixir repo notes.

-Disclaimer: I write this as a fellow student, not a teacher.
+> Disclaimer: I write this as a fellow student, not a teacher.
 Amendments, enhancements etc all welcome.
-Notes are not meant to replace the fine tutorials and documentation out there, just to share the one or two tips that make the experience better for the learner.
+Notes are not meant to replace the fine tutorials and documentation or forum contributions I reference consistently to build these notes that are already out there, just to share the one or two tips from my own learning path that I think can make the experience better for other learners.
 I think of it like [the notations Harry Potter found in his Advanced Potion-Making book in the Half-Blood Prince novel](https://harrypotter.fandom.com/wiki/Severus_Snape%27s_copy_of_Advanced_Potion-Making).

 ## Learning notes